BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/NGPhy_tree/README.md

 These trees NGPhylogeny and figtree, they show the 50 taxa.
 SM.svg, shows the tree as it is "suppose to be".
 Figtree was helpful in creating the newick tree.
+When comparing these trees with the contree and treefile, they are almost identical.